 This reading group guide for The History of Bees includes an introduction, discussion questions, ideas for enhancing your book club, and a Q&A with author Maja Lunde.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.Introduction

-Get our latest book recommendations, author news, and competitions right to your inbox.
+Get our latest staff recommendations, award news and digital catalog links right to your inbox.

-“Imagine The Leftovers, but with honey” (Elle), and in the spirit of Station Eleven and Never Let Me Go, this “spectacular and deeply moving” (Lisa See, New York Times bestselling author) novel follows three generations of beekeepers from the past, present, and future, weaving a spellbinding story of their relationship to the bees—and to their children and one another—against the backdrop of an urgent, global crisis.
+, this dazzling and ambitious literary debut follows three generations of beekeepers from the past, present, and future, weaving a spellbinding story of their relationship to the bees—and to their children and one another—against the backdrop of an urgent global crisis.

 England, 1852.
-William is a biologist and seed merchant, who sets out to build a new type of beehive—one that will give both him and his children honor and fame.
+William is a biologist and seed merchant who sets out to build a new type of beehive—one that will give both him and his children honor and fame.

 United States, 2007.
 George is a beekeeper fighting an uphill battle against modern farming, but hopes that his son can be their salvation.